Thinula/Yoko/README.md

 # Othello
-An Othello Engine
+An Othello Engine.
 Work in Progress